 How Drug Abuse & Misuse Can Lead to Epilepsy

-When certain drugs are consumed, it can cause an adverse reaction resulting in epileptic seizures.
+Can drugs cause seizures?
+Yes, when certain drugs are consumed, an adverse reaction can occur which can result in epileptic seizures.
 In light of National Epilepsy Awareness Month, The Good Life Treatment Center experts are here to shed some light on the connection between drug abuse and this neurological disorder.

 What is Epilepsy?